Best Ball

 Drafters sort of splits the middle between the two other high profile platforms in terms of scoring differences.
 Full point PPR lends itself more to, shocker, the players who catch more passes.
 Pass catching backs and higher volume wide receivers get a significant boost over their peers.
 I’m not sure we can glean much from the additional point lost on turnovers, but particularly in the Drafters cumulative scoring format, I don’t think the full point PPR aspect can be understated.
 Wide Receivers, particularly in the upper tiers, gain an advantage, but the elite RBs that offer both the high end rushing and receiving upside take on added value as well.

-Finally, the drafts are 20 rounds compared to 18 in contests like Best Ball Mania 3 on Underdog.
+Finally, the drafts are 20 rounds compared to 18 in contests like the flagship tournaments on Underdog.
 This also might not seem like a big difference, but it actually is in many ways.
 It’s an 11% increase in roster size, and those 2 extra picks afford you much more flexibility in how you structure your teams.
 The “onesie” positions like QB and TE where you only start one player each week give you more opportunity to use 3 picks on that position if you aren’t able to get the requisite upside earlier in the draft at the position.
 At RB and WR, those extra picks allow you to build more depth depending upon how your early picks go.
 If you start RB heavy, you can draft a huge volume of wide receivers (10, 11 or even 12) in order to make up for that lack of quality with quantity.
 If you go more of the zero or hero RB route, you have the ability to attach a couple extra late round running backs as upside “lottery ticket” picks build in those extra shots at finding a valuable running back that 18 rounds don’t afford you to do.

 ADP and Draft/Format Dynamics